yuja/jj/docs/FAQ.md

 like the one at Google (if you're using the library, you will not be able to detect custom backends and more).

+### Why is Jujutsu a separate project?
+Why were the features not contributed to Git instead?

+The project started as an experiment with the idea of representing the working copy by a regular commit.
+I (@martinvonz) considered how this feature would impact the Git CLI if it were added to Git.
+My conclusion was that it would effectively result in deprecating most existing Git commands and flags in favor of new commands and flags, especially considering I wanted to also support revsets.
+This seemed unlikely to be accepted by the Git project.

 [bookmarks_conflicts]: bookmarks.md#conflicts